hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

-Hardaker & Dukhovni     Expires 26 February 2022                [Page 5]
+Hardaker & Dukhovni       Expires 14 March 2022                 [Page 5]

-Internet-Draft                    title                      August 2021
+Internet-Draft                    title                   September 2021

    Since the NSEC3PARAM RR is not used by validating resolvers (see